realfun/rnotes/notes/businesses/ads.md

     - search log
     - page view
     - social info(TODO: how?)
- * User profile contains attributes bid matches for
+ * User profile contains attributes bid matches for, like keywords, tags, etc.

 ### Bids information
   * Some rules that matches attributes of the profile